nahid/apify/docs/Apify-Documentation.md

 ## Variable System

-API Tester provides a flexible variable system with three levels of variables: project-level, environment-specific, and request-specific variables.
+Apify provides a flexible variable system with three levels of variables: project-level, environment-specific, and request-specific variables.

 ### Configuration File